americanas-data-platform/data-discovery-cidamo/README.md

 The following diagram shows the overall architecture for the project.

-The project is composed by a data quality job package written in python responsible for gettin a summary of datasets features, an api written using Fast api and a Mongo db for persistence.
+The project is composed by:
+- a Data Quality Job package written in Python responsible for getting a summary of Datasets;
+- a MongoDB Atlas used as persistence to store Datasets' metrics;
+- a API developed using FastAPI, a Python web framework;
+- a frontend built with ReactJS to show all the metadata extracted from Datasets.

 ![Architecture](data_quality/images/architecture.png)